bitovi/academy/src/react/3-components.md

 ## Exercise

 In this exercise, we supply you with a single Tic-Tac-Toe cell component.
 And your job is to make a Board component that renders those Tic-Tac-Toe cells into a nice 3x3 grid.
-Bonus points if you update the cell component such that whenever a single cell is clicked, we `console.log` the string "Clicked".
+Bonus points if you update the cell component such that whenever a single cell is clicked, we `console.log` the string "Clicked", hint: take a look [here](intro-to-jsx.html#event-handling) for a refresher on event handling.

 ```jsx
 const squareStyling = {